Through our social and physical environment, we welcome and include all, and seek to create a sense of belonging in our centre community.

-- recognises their unique individuality;
+- recognises their unique individuality

-- engenders a life-long love of learning;
+- engenders a life-long love of learning

-- fosters their independence and self-confidence.
+- fosters their independence, resilience, and self-confidence.

+We pride ourselves on supporting all children and providing a space that values equity and inclusion.
 The diverse needs of individuals are catered for within the program to ensure all children have the opportunity to maximise their potential and develop a foundation for future success in learning.
-We are committed to providing staffing ratios that exceed government regulations, to ensure personalised interactions with families and children.
-Our physical environment enables all children and their families freedom of access to play spaces in the indoor and outdoor environment, allowing a sense of belonging in our community centre.
+We believe children are successful, competent and capable learners.